CopperRS/AI-Copper/README.md

 This will create the shared library in `/path/to/ai_copper/cpp/build`.

-4. Run the Project: Before running your project, set the `LD_LIBRARY_PATH` to include the directory containing `libai_copper.so`, libtorch, and TensorFlow libs:
+6. Run the Project: Before running your project, set the `LD_LIBRARY_PATH` to include the directory containing `libai_copper.so`, libtorch, and TensorFlow libs:

+***If you haven't defined the variables permanently, you can temporarily set them to run at runtime.***

 ```bash
 export LIBTORCH_PATH=/home/yourname/libtorch